percona/k8spsmdb-docs/docs/sidecar.md

       - ReadWriteOnce
 ```

+!!! note
-**NOTE**: Sidecar containers for *mongos* Pods have limited Persistent volumes
+    Sidecar containers for *mongos* Pods have limited Persistent volumes
     support: `sharding.mongos.sidecarPVCs` option can be used if there is a
     single mongos in deployment or when `ReadWriteMany/ReadOnlyMany`
     access modes are used (but these modes are available not in every storage).

 ### Secret